FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/theatre/1980/1980-10-17-the-lena-zavaroni-show.md

 ---
 layout: post
 title: The Lena Zavaroni Show &#124; 17 October 1980
-author: 18 October 1980
 maintitle: The Lena Zavaroni Show
 subtitle: The Webbington, Weston-Super-Mare
+more: Approximately 4 months later (10 January 1981) Lena would sue the owners of the venue
 description: Lena Zavaroni stars in her own show at The Webbington, Weston-Super-Mare.
-Lena later sued the Hotel group that owned the venue, due to alleged non-payment of her fees.
-media: Details
 post_description: Lena Zavaroni stars in her own show at The Webbington, Weston-Super-Mare.
-Lena later sued the Hotel group that owned the venue, due to alleged non-payment of her fees.
 categories: [Theatre, The-Webbington, Weston&#45;Super&#45;Mare, OnThisDay17October, OnThisDay18October, OnThisDay10January]
 ---